Takaovi/BatchStealer/README.md

 <p align="center">
 <img src="https://i.imgur.com/ubHHTuu.png">
 </p>

+# BatchStealer

-A batch script for taking files and sending them trough a webhook
+A batch script for taking files or text and sending them to a webhook

-* Made for educational and practice purposes.
-Not to be abused or used wrongly to harm others.
-    * Seriously, it's scummy to steal other's info and it's illegal.

 # How to use